metacpan/metacpan-cpan-extracted/distros/A/App-ansifold/README.md

 are not.
 Put comma at the end of single field to discard the rest:

     ansifold -w 80,

+Option `-w 80,` is equivalent to `-w 80,0`.
+Zero width is ignored when seen as a final number, but not ignored otherwise.

+If the final width is negative, it is not discarded but takes all the rest instead.
+So next commands do the same thing.

+    $ colrm 7 10

+    $ ansifold -nw 6,-4,-1

+Next command implements ANSI/Unicode aware [expand(1)](http://man.he.net/man1/expand) command.

+    $ ansifold -w -1 --expand

 Number description is handled by [Getopt::EX::Numbers](https://metacpan.org/pod/Getopt::EX::Numbers) module, and consists of `start`, `end`, `step` and `length` elements.
 For